Discreet Shipping & Packaging

 EASY CLEAN: Go to the bathroom 30-60 minutes before anal play.
 Empty your bowels and wash the anal area with regular soap and warm water.
 Unscented, hypoallergenic baby wipes are a great alternative.
 For most people, this method of cleaning is enough.

-DEEP CLEAN: For the very best experience, make sure to do an enema 1-2 hours before anal play.
+DEEP CLEAN: For the very best experience, make sure to use a bulb enema 1-2 hours before anal play.
 You only need to use a couple cups of water because you’re just rinsing out the last 6-8 inches (15-20 cm) of the rectum.
 If you use too much water, you can stimulate your digestive system and make things messier.

 You’ll want to use warm water, so check it against your wrist.
 Too cold and you’ll cramp.
 Too hot and you’ll irritate the tissues.
 Be sure to use water you’d drink.
 If you filter your tap water, use filtered water for an enema.